An official website of the United States government

 Bios Photo of Commander Joseph House

-Commander Joseph Houser
+Captain Joseph Houser

 Executive Officer

-Commander Joseph Houser, a native of El Paso, Texas, graduated from the United States Naval Academy in 2001 with a degree in Mathematics.
+Captain Joseph Houser, a native of El Paso, Texas, graduated from the United States Naval Academy in 2001 with a degree in Mathematics.
 Commissioned a Naval Flight Officer, he later transitioned to the Information Professional (IP) community.

 Afloat he was assigned to VAW-123 Screwtops from 2004-2007 in Norfolk, Virginia.
 He also deployed aboard USS ENTERPRISE (CVN65) in support of Operation ENDURING FREEDOM and Operation IRAQI FREEDOM.
 After transferring to the IP community, he served as the Combat Systems Information Officer aboard USS AMERICA (LHA6) during its pre-commissioning period in Pascagoula, Mississippi, and San Diego from 2012 to 2015.
 From 2019 to 2021, he served as Carrier Strike Group NINE Deputy Information Warfare Commander and Staff N6 aboard USS THEODORE ROOSEVELT (CVN71), executing two Western Pacific deployments.